oapicf/pinterest-sdk/clients/go/generated/docs/DeleteAssetGroupResponseExceptionsInner.md

 `func (o *DeleteAssetGroupResponseExceptionsInner) HasMessage() bool`

 HasMessage returns a boolean if a field has been set.

-### GetAssetGroupId

-`func (o *DeleteAssetGroupResponseExceptionsInner) GetAssetGroupId() string`

-GetAssetGroupId returns the AssetGroupId field if non-nil, zero value otherwise.

-### GetAssetGroupIdOk

-`func (o *DeleteAssetGroupResponseExceptionsInner) GetAssetGroupIdOk() (*string, bool)`

-GetAssetGroupIdOk returns a tuple with the AssetGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssetGroupId

-`func (o *DeleteAssetGroupResponseExceptionsInner) SetAssetGroupId(v string)`

-SetAssetGroupId sets AssetGroupId field to given value.

-### HasAssetGroupId

-`func (o *DeleteAssetGroupResponseExceptionsInner) HasAssetGroupId() bool`

-HasAssetGroupId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)